DigiXArt/HomeServiceEnvironment/README.md

 ## The Setup

-Detailed guide on setting up your Raspberry Pi, configuring the network, setting up Docker, adding
+Detailed guide on setting up your Raspberry Pi, configuring the network, setting up Docker, adding external storage, installing Git, pulling services to server